Losses due to tank tourism feared – kaernten.ORF.at

 A liter of regular petrol has cost 1.62 euros in Slovenia since Tuesday, diesel 1.70.
 That’s 30 to 40 cents less than in Austria.

 In the morning in Trzic, around 15 kilometers from the Austrian border, the rush of customers from Austria was actually strong.
-During the day, customer frequency fell again, but some drivers took the opportunity to fill up, like Roman Roblek from Zell Pfarre: “I usually fill up in Austria because it’s too complicated to drive here.
+During the day, customer frequency fell once more, but some drivers took the opportunity to fill up, like Roman Roblek from Zell Pfarre: “I usually fill up in Austria because it’s too complicated to drive here.
 However, if you are passing through, it makes sense to fill up here.”

 ORF